PavanRangani/docs/docs/prd/legal-entities/delete-legal-entity.md

   - For e.g. Asset of Individual is linked with Insurance of other legal entity.
 In this case system doesn't allows to delete it.
 - If entity has any of the tasks (Open, deleted or Completed), system doesn't allows to delete entity.
 - When any individual is added as an Investor, the individual won’t be deleted.
 Shows that LP name in the delete not possible dialog.
+- When Household (Individual or Joint) is used in another entity as a Service team, system won't allows to delete that Individual or Joint.

 ### UI Requirement